arifulhb/react-playing-card/readme.md

 ## Tech Used
 - Laravel 5.8 `{backend api}`
 - ReactJs `{front-end}`
+- Material UI
+- Webpack 4
+- Babel 7 For `js`/`jsx` compiling
+- Axios for API calling
 ## Contact

 If you have any question to ask, please email me at [arifulhb@gmail.com](mailto:arifulhb@gmail.com).
 I usually replay within 24 hours.

 ## License

+### TODO
+1. Webpack for Production is not ready

+### Improvement Opportunity
+1. Implement Redux, Saga

 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).